nicktgr15/similarity-based-speech-music-discrimination/README.md

 ### Usage

-* Pull docker image from docker-hub:
+* Pull the algorithm's docker image from docker-hub:
 ```
 docker pull nicktgr15/similarity-based-speech-music-discrimination
 ```

-* Provide a multimedia file as input and analyse it using the following format:
+* Provide a multimedia file as input and analyse it using the following command syntax:

 ```docker run --rm -v /abs/path/to/input/dir:/abs/path/to/input/dir nicktgr15/similarity-based-speech-music-discrimination python /opt/speech-music-discrimination/speech-music-discriminator.py --input-file /abs/path/to/input/file```